mtaylorpdx/Tamagotchi-2.0/README.md

 ## Description

-_A Tamagotchi style game application where a user creates pets to maintain._
+_A Tamagotchi style game application where a user creates pets to maintain across three stats - food, rest, attention._

 ## Bugs

-Minimally functioning, missing many features.
+No conditionals for falling below 0 in a stat.

 ## Setup/Installation Requirements